 A Thai Red Curry Paste recipe that’s doable by any home cook and yields a curry that truly is as great as what you get at the very best Thai restaurants.
-The DNA of this paste is a recipe by the great David Thompson, Australian ex-pat Michlen star chef and highly regarded Thai food expert.
-You’re going to love this!
+The DNA of this paste is a recipe by the great David Thompson, a highly regarded Thai food expert.

 Actually, the cook is usually the toughest critic.
 We’re pretty hard on ourselves!

-But finally, the whole RecipeTin Family approves.
-Finally, we declare this curry paste to be The One.
-A Thai Red Curry Paste that’s totally doable by any home cook, that can be used as a base for all sorts of Thai recipes.
-But most especially, a Thai Red Curry that rivals those served by the best Thai restaurants in Sydney – and we are known for great Thai food here!
+But finally, the whole RecipeTin Family approves and we declare this curry paste to be The One.
+A Thai Red Curry Paste that’s totally doable by any home cook that makes a Thai Red Curry that rivals those served by the best Thai restaurants in Sydney – and we are known for great Thai food here!

 Truly authentic Thai curry pastes require serious effort – the paste is made by grinding the ingredients in a mortar and pestle and it takes over 30 minutes.
 The first time I tried it, I was cursing like a sailor less than 10 minutes in, chilli bits flying everywhere.

 The 2nd time I tried it, I gave up 3 minutes in and scraped everything into a blender.

 Blender is the way to go.
 Blender all the way!!!